-It’s crucial to understand your personality to identify roles that match your personal strengths.
-Introverts, for instance, tend to have sharp attention to detail and this makes them ideal candidates for careers in forensic nursing.
-Extroverts, on the flip side, thrive in the presence of people and a career in travel nursing would bring out the best in them.
+It’s crucial to understand your personality to identify roles that match your strengths.
+Introverts, for instance, tend to have sharp attention to detail, making them ideal candidates for careers in forensic nursing.
+Extroverts, on the flip side, thrive in the presence of people, and a career in travel nursing would bring out the best in them.

 Possibility of Relocating to a Different State